Blockchain-Technology-Lab/consensus-decentralization/README.md

 The tool consists of the following modules:
 - Parser
 - Mapping
-- Metric
+- Metrics

 ### Parser

-The parser obtains raw data from a full node, parses them and outputs a json file that contains a list of entries, each entry corresponding to a block in the chain.
+The parser obtains raw data from a full node, parses them and outputs a `json` file that contains a list of entries, each entry corresponding to a block in the chain.
 Specifically, the file is structured as follows:

 ```
 [